Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 Prompt: "Build a landing page for a developer productivity tool called Quill that helps engineers write better commit messages.
 The page should have a hero, features section, pricing, and footer.
 Use Next.js with the App Router."

 Constraints we did not impose: color palette, font choice, layout pattern, animation style, copy tone.
-We deliberately let each tool choose its defaults.
+We deliberately let each tool fall back to its defaults — because the defaults are the whole point.

 Tools tested: